NuGet/docs.microsoft.com-nuget/docs/consume-packages/configuring-nuget-behavior.md

 The `NuGetDefaults.Config` is uncommon and can only specify package sources from which packages are installed and updated, or control the default target for publishing packages with `nuget push`.

-Because administrators can conveniently (using Group Policy, for example) deploy consistent `NuGetDefaults.Config` files to developer and build machines, they can ensure that everyone in the organization is using the correct package sources, whether or not that includes nuget.org.
+Because administrators can conveniently (using Group Policy, for example) deploy consistent `NuGetDefaults.Config` files to developer and build machines, they can ensure that everyone in the organization is using consistent package sources, whether or not that includes nuget.org.

 > [!Important]
 > The `NuGetDefaults.Config` file never causes a package source to be removed from a developer's NuGet configuration.
 That means if the developer has already used NuGet and therefore has the nuget.org package source registered, it won't be removed after the creation of a `NuGetDefaults.Config` file.